-- Why she was afraid to tell people that she had a sacral stress fracture because of the stigma associated.
+- Why she was afraid to tell people that she had a sacral stress fracture because of the stigma associated with it.

 - Amelia’s advice for dealing with the heartbreak injury brings and how to overcome fear on the road to recovery.

-- Why Amelia recommends going to the races that you are missing through injury, rather than burying your head in the sand and pretending it doesn’t exist.
+- Why Amelia recommends going to the races that you are missing through injury, rather than burying your head in the sand and pretending they don’t exist.

 - Advice for how to handle a tough spot in a race when you think you are never going to be able to finish.

 Desk jobs are tough.
 I always thought it would be a perfect complement to high mileage and super hard competitions… look, I am sitting all day at work, I am resting, relaxing and recovering!
 But then I realized, I probably do the worst possible combination ever, which is train really hard, then stay static the rest of the day.